NZR RM class (88 seater): Grassgrubs

 The first Grassgrub train ran on 5 December 1977 from Picton to Christchurch.
 The Napier-Gisborne Grassgrub service began on 20 March 1978, and proved popular.
 Between May and August average daily ridership was 61 per cent of capacity.
 The Grassgrubs were also used on the New Plymouth to Taumarunui, Wellington to Palmerston North via the Wairarapa and Christchurch to Greymouth services.

 The Grassgrubs were ill-fated.
 Their drawgear and bodies were not designed to be locomotive-hauled and they quickly wore out.
 By 1985 they had all been withdrawn from service due to metal fatigue.
 The South Island based Grassgrubs were the first to be replaced by 56-foot carriages on the Picton-Christchurch and Christchurch-Greymouth services by 1983.
 The remaining Grassgrubs were moved to Wellington and remained in use on the Wellington-Gisborne, Wellington-Wairarapa services.
-The Gisborne service Grassgrubs were withdrawn by 1984, along with the Wellington-Wairarapa services in 1985.
+The Gisborne service Grassgrubs were withdrawn by 1984, along with the Wellington-Wairarapa services in June 1985.

 Most of the passenger runs were continued after their demise, but the New Plymouth-Taumarunui service ended on 23 January 1983 (having already had its rolling stock replaced by 56-foot carriages.)
 The Wellington to Gisborne service eventually terminated at Napier following Cyclone Bola in March 1988.
 By July 1988, the Wellington-Wairarapa service was abbreviated to terminate in Masterton as patronage on the Masterton – Palmerston North section was often fewer than 20 passengers per trip, due to improved highways and bus services.

 The Grassgrubs were sent to Douglas, Taranaki for scrapping, after their useful parts were stripped out of them at Easttown Workshops.
 One set was sold to the Ministry of Transport for fire service training at Auckland International Airport and has been preserved (see below).